shreyaa2910/MachineLearning-mini-project/README.md

 ### 🔍 Analysis of Results

 #### 1. Classical Models (LR & MNB)
-- *Logistic Regression* achieved the *highest accuracy (88.4%)* and *F1-score (88.4%)*.
-- This strong performance can be attributed to the *TF-IDF bigrams*, which effectively capture sentiment context.
-- *Naive Bayes* was the *fastest to train (0.06s)* while maintaining a strong *85.4% accuracy*.
-- These results emphasize that *simple models can outperform complex ones* when well-tuned.
+  *Logistic Regression* (LR) emerged as the top performer, yielding the best accuracy ($\mathbf{88.4\%}$) and F1-score ($\mathbf{88.4\%}$).
+This superiority is likely attributable to the strong predictive capabilities of TF-IDF bigrams.
+Naive Bayes (MNB) established a very strong baseline, achieving $\mathbf{85.4\%}$ accuracy, and was the quickest model to train ($\mathbf{0.06s}$).

 #### 2. Bi-LSTM Model
-- The *Bi-LSTM* achieved *84.3% accuracy*, lower than both classical models.
-- This suggests that the *sequential dependencies* captured by RNNs in this dataset were less informative than TF-IDF features.
-- Training for *only 5 epochs* might have limited the model’s potential.
+  The Bi-LSTM model showed lower performance than both classical approaches ($\mathbf{84.3\%}$ accuracy).
+This indicates that the sequential context learned by the RNN (trained over 5 epochs) provided less valuable information for this dataset than the TF-IDF n-gram features

 #### 3. DistilBERT Model (Training Failure)
-- The *DistilBERT* model achieved *50.0% accuracy*, equivalent to random guessing.
-- Qualitative analysis revealed it predicted “Positive” for almost all inputs — a *training failure*.
-- Causes likely include:
-  - *Insufficient training time* (only 2 epochs).
-  - *Improper learning rate* during fine-tuning.
-- This highlights that transformer models are *not plug-and-play* — they demand careful hyperparameter tuning to perform well.
+The DistilBERT model resulted in a clear training failure, achieving only $\mathbf{50.0\%}$ accuracy—the level of random chance for a balanced binary task.
+Section 5.2's qualitative review supports this, showing the model almost exclusively predicted "Positive."
+This poor outcome likely stems from inadequate training time (only 2 epochs) or an unsuitable learning rate for fine-tuning.
+This outcome underscores that transformer models are not instantly deployable and require substantial hyperparameter optimization to reach state-of-the-art performance

 ---

 ### 📊 Visualizations

 #### 1. Model Performance (Accuracy & F1)
-Visual bar charts confirm that *Logistic Regression* led in both accuracy and F1-score.
+The performance hierarchy is visually reinforced by the bar charts generated in Section 5.1 of the notebook, which clearly show Logistic Regression as the leading model.
+This conclusion is further supported by the ROC Curve Comparison plot (found in Section 5.2).
+The curves for Logistic Regression and Naive Bayes are situated closer to the top-left corner—indicating a higher Area Under the Curve (AUC)—compared to the LSTM model.

 > 📍 Suggestion: Insert the bar chart titled
 > *“Model Performance (Accuracy & F1)”*
 > (Generated in Notebook Cell 41)
 ---

 #### 2. ROC Curve Comparison